Immersera/Immersera/README.md

 #BRC-1255
 ===
 The BRC-1255 protocol provides protocol-level support for prop synthesis, upgrades, and inscriptions in games, eliminating the need for developers to build complex contracts at the contract development level, and requiring only a few hours to build a BRC-1255-compliant synthesizable, upgradable NFT.
 Without the BRC-1255 protocol, it would take weeks to complete the same work

+#HTTP API
+===
+You can find documentation regarding our HTTP interface

+License
+===
+The Immersera project is released under GNU General Public License v2.0.
+See LICENSE for full license conditions.